Skip to Content

 Facing the island of Mogador, this bohemian restaurant will be an experience on its own like no other.
 Sit at the tree-lines terrace or choose a beach corner to enjoy your cocktails.

-They also have a 2 for 1 happy hour promo on selected days and extended hours on the weekends.
+They also have a 2-for-1 happy hour promo on selected days and extended hours on the weekends.

 Location: Google Maps